Gentoo Development Guide

 defined purpose.

 Updates to use.mask should be handled via the relevant arch team.
+Any

-See noblah USE Flags for more discussion.
+See noblah USE flags for more discussion.